ratwolfzero/hopalong_python/README.md

 Execution time and resources: Measurement starts after user input and records the CPU time for the entire process, including image rendering.
 It also tracks the system memory used.

 Note: Since user interactions with the plot window, such as zooming, panning, or mouse movements, are also measured, it is recommended to close the plot window automatically.
-This can be achieved using the commands`plt.pause(1)`followed by`plt.close(fig)`.As long as there is no interaction with the plot window, the pause time from`plt.pause()`is not recorded by the`time.process_time()`function.
+This can be achieved using the commands`plt.pause(1)`followed by`plt.close(fig)`.
+As long as there is no interaction with the plot window, the pause time from`plt.pause()`is not recorded by the`time.process_time()`function.

         #plt.show()
         plt.pause(1)